Stylaraea: Status

-The IUCN lists Stylaraea punctata as "Data deficient" as it has insufficient evidence to judge its status and whether any conservation measures are required.
+The IUCN lists Stylaraea punctata as "Data deficient" as there is insufficient evidence to judge its status and whether any conservation measures are required.
 Like other corals, this species is likely to be affected by such factors as a rise in sea temperature and ocean acidification due to climate change, and as a result be more susceptible to coral diseases.